 X16 PCIe Slot with 4 Lanes – A Peculiar Case

-This slot also looks like a full x16 sized slot but only offers 4 lanes.
-These are found on a lot of motherboard.
+This slot also looks like a full x16-sized slot but only offers four lanes.
+These are found on a lot of motherboards.

 These can also be used for graphics in two instances:

 - For weak entry-level graphics card designed for x4 lanes.

 - For a multi-GPU setup FOR AMD CROSSFIRE ONLY.